dabeaz-course/practical-python/Notes/07_Advanced_Topics/01_Variable_arguments.md

 f(1, *numbers)      # Same as f(1,2,3,4)
 ```

-Dictionaries can also be expaded into keyword arguments.
+Dictionaries can also be expanded into keyword arguments.

 ```python
 options = {